stevielum1/viral_canvas/README.md

-## (JS Project Title)
+## Spreading Sim
 ### Background and Overview
-(WORKING TITLE) is a simulation of moving particles colliding in a confined space.
+`Spreading Sim` is a simulation of moving particles colliding in a confined space.
 A certain number of particles are "infected".
 Each time a collision occurs with an "infected" particle, that particle also becomes infected, thus spreading the infection at an accelerated rate.

 The total number of infected and non-infected particles will be displayed, as well as a timer that will stop when all particles become infected.